 South America is a fascinating linguistic melting pot.
 Today, I want to take you on a whistle stop tour of Argentina.
-Think of the languages spoken in Argentina and no doubt Spanish springs instantly to mind. but that's just the headline.
+Think of the languages spoken in Argentina and no doubt Spanish springs instantly to mind, but that's just the headline.
 If you want to discover more about Argentina's rich linguistic tapestry, read on.

 How many people speak Spanish in Argentina?
 The primary language spoken in Argentina, Spanish is used by almost the entire population of the country, either as a first language or a second tongue.
-Well over 40 million people speak Spanish in Argentina, out of a population of around 45 million.
+Well over 40 million people speak Spanish in Argentina, out of a population of over 45 million.

 Whether you're in a government office in Argentina, in school or simply reading the newspaper, it will be Spanish that you hear and read around you.